smarthomeNG/plugins/nut/README.md

 # NUT - Network UPS Tools plugin

 This plugin is connecting to NUT daemon and can be used to read ups variables.

+The primary goal of the Network UPS Tools (NUT) project is to provide support for Power Devices, such as Uninterruptible Power Supplies, Power Distribution Units, Automatic Transfer Switch, Power Supply Units and Solar Controllers.

-You can list available variables using command `upsc your_ups_name`.
+The plugin can be used standalone to list available variables using command `upsc your_ups_name`.
 More about NUT: http://networkupstools.org/